AkshatJoshi2000/P.U.B---Plus-Ultra-Bot/README.md

  ```sh
    pub/cric
  ```
- <p>When nothing is passed as a parameter, the bot will return the latest score feed redaring cricket</p>
+ <p>When nothing is passed as a parameter, the bot will return the latest score feed regarding cricket</p>
  <img src="Assets/no parameter cric.png" alt="PLUS ULTRA"></a>

 #### Dictionary